Botrytis in Grapes Rots Away Harvest Potential

 What makes Botrytis so dangerous for growers is that once it is spotted in vineyards, it’s already a problem.
 Therefore, it is vital growers are proactive with their management program instead of reactive after the disease has created symptoms.

-In California, we’re testing a new product for efficacy against key grape diseases.
+In CA, we’re testing a new product for efficacy against key grape diseases.
 In these trials, Miravis® Prime fungicide has shown good control of Botrytis.
 As seen in the video below, grapes treated with Miravis Prime show less diseased fruit compared to a competitor product, leading to better marketability.

 Sign up for the Know More, Grow More Digest to receive twice-monthly agronomic email updates pertinent to your area.